rohit300399/opencart_ProjectHybridFramework/README.md

 - **`pageObjects`**: Contains page objects representing different pages of the OpenCart application.
   - `BasePage.java`: Common functionalities for all pages.
   - `HomePage.java`: Represents the home page of the application.
-  - `RegistrationPage.java`: Represents the registration page.
+  - `AccountRegistrationPage.java`: Represents the registration page.
   - `LoginPage.java`: Represents the login page.
   - `MyAccountPage.java`: Represents the My Account page.
-  - `SearchPage.java`: Represents the search functionality page.
-  - `ShoppingCartPage.java`: Represents the shopping cart page.
-  - `CheckoutPage.java`: Represents the checkout page.

 - **`testBase`**: Contains base classes for common test setup.
   - `BaseClass.java`: Common setup and teardown functionalities for all tests.